Isolation, gaslighting and ‘tremendous hypocrisy’: ‘Secrets of Playboy’ grapples with Hugh Hefner’s legacy

 “I can see myself getting my self-esteem back,” she recalls.
 But she and co-star Bridget Marquardt say they weren’t initially paid for the first order of episodes.
 Though they were eventually, the pair says they were forced to sign contracts to continue making the show.

-“We were told one day that we needed to sign contracts and we need to sign them that day or E! wasn’t going to renew the show,” says Madison.
+“We were told one day that we needed to sign contracts and we need to sign them that day or E! wasn’t going to renew the show,” Madison says.
 “I just didn’t want to sign a contract that in essence was signing a contract to be in a relationship since the show was about three girls he was dating.
 That felt very prostitute-ish to me.”

 Marquardt recalls Hefner angrily cornering her while she was in the shower.
 Shaken, she says, “I signed the contract,” Marquardt says.
 “Crying and soaking wet.”

-Madison also signed, but says she did so “under duress.”
+Madison also signed but says she did so “under duress.”

 Madison left the mansion in 2008, the same year she completed her run on the E! reality series.
 Her co-stars Marquardt and Kendra Wilkinson had already left by then.
-“At that point, there were no women to pit me against, there was none of that left,” says Madison.
-“I had been locked into the mentality at the mansion and had felt like 'there’s no other future for me outside.”
+“At that point, there were no women to pit me against, there was none of that left,” Madison says.
+“I had been locked into the mentality at the mansion and had felt like ‘there’s no other future for me outside.’ ”

 “But I finally saw him for who he was,” Madison adds.
 “And I had to go.”